 Frederick County co-champion northern red oak view 1 (photo by Dori Murphy)

-The following three photos show the Frederick co-champion white ash, at 307 points.
+The following photo shows the Frederick co-champion white ash, at 307 points.
 It is located east of Myersville, on a steep hillside, on the bank of a swiftly running stream.
-There is some serious rot in one of the leaders as shown in the last photo.

 Newest white oak nominee with John Bennett